joeatbayes/embedded-rust-examples/ex-gpio-measure-time-to-change-high-to-low/readme.md

 ## Fluid Level Sensing in Embedded Rust on ESP32 CPU by measuring change in Capacitance
 This project aims to measure changes in capacitance using a sensor electrode that acts as a variable capacitor.
 The electrode will be a foil strip taped to a water bottle.
 This method can be applied to any large enough metallic surface, allowing the CPU sufficient time to detect a voltage rise.

-Furthermore, it can be used to sense human touch.
+It can be used to sense human touch.
 With a large enough sensor, it can detect changes in human proximity as a person moves closer to or further from the sensor.

 ### Source
 - [Rust source main.rs](src/main.rs)